Crypto Tax-Lot Selection: Specific Identification, Done Right (2026)

 - supported by adequate records;

-Miss any condition and it is not specific identification — the FIFO default governs.
+Miss any one condition and it is not specific identification, so the FIFO default governs.

 The timing rule is the whole game

 The defining failure is after-the-fact lot selection: preparing the return months later and choosing whichever lot minimises tax.
 That is not specific identification.
-The choice must be contemporaneous — at or before the sale — via:
+The choice has to be contemporaneous, at or before the sale, through either:

-- standing instructions configured with the broker/tool before sales occur; or
+- standing instructions configured with the broker or tool before sales occur; or

 - lot-identifying metadata recorded at the time of the disposal.

-"Optimised at filing time" with no contemporaneous identification fails, and the default method applies regardless of the spreadsheet.
+A figure "optimised at filing time" with no contemporaneous identification fails, and the default method applies regardless of what the spreadsheet says.

 Adequate records